 The real use for this feature is to be able to use the breadcrumb functionality.
-It is hard for merchants with multiple catalogs, sites, etc where the challenge is associating collections with default parent collection per catalog, without which it became non-navigable via the breadcrumb.
+It’s hard for businesses with multiple catalogs, sites, etc., where the challenge is associating collections with default parent collection per catalog, without which it became non-navigable via the breadcrumb.

-When you do enable the feature it’s important to remember and set server-side 301 redirects to the old URLs under different collections in order to tell Google to index the new URL formed by this association.
+When you do enable the feature, it’s important to remember and set server-side 301 redirects to the old URLs under different collections in order to tell Google to index the new URL formed by this association.

 Publishing has some new updates which include the ability to publish a selected set of events, filtered events from a change list, and all change items.
 These controls previously were not intuitive and have been remedied.

 The single most important advantage of arranging the hreflang tags are to organize site-by-site language and region support groups.
 But this feature is also a way to communicate to Google the number of language options that the site has.

 In short, this release is important because it’s all about the audience-building based on URL, referrer site, custom experience due to campaigns and advanced shipping discount options.
 Look to the 19B June release as a big step towards personalization and marketing focus.